 The PSUs are subject to market-based vesting conditions and the number of PSUs vested will be based on the stock price of the Company's common stock as compared to four stock price hurdles over a three-year period from the May 2023 grant date (the "performance period").
 A stock price hurdle is considered attained when, at any time during the performance period, the Company's volume-weighted average stock price equals or exceeds the hurdle stock price value for 30 consecutive calendar days.
-Upon attainment of a stock price hurdle, 1/3 of the earned PSUs will vest immediately upon achievement, 1/3 will vest upon the two-year anniversary of the grant date.
+Upon attainment of a stock price hurdle, 1/3 of the earned PSUs will vest immediately upon achievement, 1/3 will vest upon the two-year anniversary of the grant date and 1/3 will vest on the three-year anniversary of the grant date.
 If no stock price hurdle is attained during the performance period, then no PSUs will vest.